Edvin Kanka Ćudić: Biography

-At the age of 14, in Brčko he began to study jujutsu and was very quickly introduced to aikido.
-Aikido began practicing in 2017 under Alen Hadžiabdić in Sarajevo.
-In 2022 in the Vrnjačka Banja he graded 1st Dan by Saša Obradović Shidoin.
+At the age of 14, Ćudić began practicing jujutsu in Brčko and was soon introduced to aikido.
+He started practicing aikido in 2017 under the guidance of Nihad Klinčević Shidoin and Pavel Pavelka Fukushidoin, later continuing his training with Alen Hadžiabdić.
+In 2024, in Vrnjačka Banja, he was awarded the rank of 2nd Dan by Saša Obradović Shihan.
+In 2026, Ćudić founded the Yutaka Dojo in Sarajevo.
 He is a member of the Aikikai Foundations from Belgrade and Tokyo.

-In 2013, Edvin Kanka Ćudić founded and became coordinator of the UDIK.
-In 2019, he was elected in Regional Council of the RECOM Reconciliation Network.
-Since 2021, he has been a member of the board of directors of the Banja Luka's Center for Democracy and Transitional Justice (CDTP).
+In 2013, Ćudić founded UDIK.
+In 2019, he was elected as a member of the Regional Council of the RECOM Reconciliation Network (RMP), representing Bosnia and Herzegovina.
+Since 2021, he has been a member of the Board of Directors of CDTJ in Banja Luka.
+Since 2024, he has served as an International Consultant to the International Committee for Morita Therapy (ICMT), a section of the Japanese Society for Morita Therapy in Tokyo.